igmtink/dotfiles-igmtink/.config/nvim/README.md

     - Install all plugins in `packer.nvim` by typing this command in `nvim`: `:PackerInstall`
 9. After installing all plugins, you can now copy and paste all my `lua` files to your `nvim` config folder.
 10. After copying all my `lua` files, open again your `nvim` then type this command `:TSUpdate` to download all requirements for `Tree-Sitter`

+***

+## Neovim Keybind

+### Basic Neovim Keymap
+a - For insert text (edit text) o - Insert text in new line x - Deleting the character yw - For copying text u / shift + w - For undo the text changes d - Cut the line (text) p - Paste the line (text) ctrl + a - Select all

+shift + g - Go to bottom of the line

+:%s/(multiple line text)/(replace text) - Refactoring

+sv - Split window vertically
+ss - Split window horizontally

+te - Open new tab

+***

+### Lspsaga
+gr - Refactoring
+ctr + k - Diagnostic Jump

+***

+### Telescope Fuzzy Finder
+sf - To find file
+N - Create new file / folder
+r - Rename
+d - Delete

+***

+### Vim Surround
+ysw" - For surround the word with (double quote) cs"' - For replacing (double quote) with (single quot) ds" - For deleting the surround (double quote)

+***

+### Comment
+gcc - Comment the line
+gc(number)j - Comment with specific number of line

+***

+### Nvim Tree File Exporer
+leader + e - Open file explorer a - To create a file in file explorer d - Deleting a file in file explorer

+### LSP
+gd - To open the file where is located our import file (reactjs) ctrl + o - Jump back where the current file you editing ctrl + i - Jump forwad where the file you open using (gd) ]d - Jumping where the error come from leader + ca - To see code action for fixing the error leader + rn - To rename the import name everywhere leader + rf - To rename typescript file everywhere